 How to Custom Frame Artwork

 Framing artwork can involve many more decisions than framing a photograph or poster.
-From original oil paintings and watercolours, through to limited edition prints, you don’t want a frame that only enhances the piece, you also want a bit more protection to preserve the piece and its value.
+From original oil paintings and watercolours, through to limited edition prints, you don’t want a frame that not only enhances the piece, but also provides more protection to preserve the piece and its value.

 Framing a photograph, poster, or regular digital print can easily be done using an online custom framing service where you choose from a limited number of frame styles and matboards.
 But custom framing artwork is best done by visiting a framing store and getting professional advice from framing specialists.
-If you can, take the artwork with you, so the framing specialist can check all the dimensions, and see what material it is painted or printed on.
+If you can, take the artwork with you, so the framing specialist can check all the dimensions, and also see what material it is painted or printed on.
 For paintings, they can also see whether the canvas needs to be stretched before framing.
-And while they will give you great advice, they will want you input on a few things.
+And while they will give you great advice, they will want your input too.

 The Actual Frame